Are you having a hard time picking the right refrigerator for your home?

 Unfortunately, you’re the only person who can answer that accurately.
 However, using the information provided above can help you grasp each element better and ponder on what matters most in your particular situation.

-To make this easier, I recommend assigning a number from 1-7 (one being the least important and 7 the most relevant) to each of the elements mentioned above.
+To make this easier, I recommend assigning a number from 1-7 (1 being the least important and 7 the most relevant) to each of the elements mentioned above.
 This will help you determine whether you’re more inclined to buy your appliance due to the price tag on it, or based on the features it offers.

 Frequently Asked Questions